FileLocker

 Problem

-Security tools can become risky when the workflow is unclear.
-FileLocker needed to keep strong file-protection controls available while making the app easier to understand, safer around destructive actions, and easier to install, update, and troubleshoot after release.
+Security and cleanup tools can become risky when defaults are unclear.
+FileLocker needed to keep advanced controls available while making common actions easier to understand, safer to run, and easier to recover from if something fails.

 Role